GLOBAL MARKETS-Stocks slip on Europe fears, Spain yields jump

 "Things are bumpy again in Europe.
 You are seeing more

-head of rates and FX research and strategy with TD Securities in
+Green, global head of rates and FX research and strategy with TD

 Yields on Spain's 10-year bond topped 6